 Since I have been a homeowner I have had the chance to do a lot of DIY projects.
 So I figured since I am spending the time & money buying products, I wanted to share my experiences.

 A bit of background on my situation:

-We have a nice fenced in backyard in Charlotte NC and during our summers pesky mosquitos are flying around ruining our fun.
+We have a fenced-in backyard in and during our summers, pesky mosquitos are flying around ruining our fun.
 So I started researching and was going to pay a professional to get rid of mosquitoes but they charge around $75 per visit.
 They typically sell in blocks of 10 treatments.
 That is $750 per season!!!!

 So I figured I would try to save some money and do it myself!

 If you are trying to control mosquitos, I recommend you follow the standard best practices to stop the breeding of mosquitoes.
-The number one thing is remove any standing water.
-Mosquitos love to breed it standing water like dog bowls, pots, and other things laying around in your backyard!
+The number one step is to remove any standing water.
+Mosquitos love to breed in standing water like dog bowls, pots, and other things laying around in your backyard!
 Step 1 is to remove any breeding grounds, after that, you can start fogging!

 Here is the Burgess Mosquito Fogger that I used for my backyard!

 Here is where you can buy the kit:

 - Fogging Spray: https://amzn.to/2Nmri2O

 - Mask: https://amzn.to/2zYLMLQ